kishorgopinath/Intelligent-robo-for-grass-cutting/README.md

 It ensures that the grass remains evenly leveled every day, improving lawn maintenance efficiency and reducing human effort.

 **Key Features**

-Grass Sensing and Cutting

-The robot uses sensors to detect the height of grass.

-It automatically adjusts the cutting blade to maintain the desired height or level up uneven areas.

-Cutting operations can be performed based on user-defined requirements.

 Dual Operating Modes

 **Manual Mode:**
 The user can directly control the robot’s movement and cutting operation through a mobile app.

 **Automatic Mode:**